 What is the exact language of the Bear Rule?

-(1) No person shall take (as that term is defined in Rule 68A-1.004), possess, injure, shoot, wound, trap, collect, or sell Florida black bears (Ursus americanus floridanus) or their parts or to attempt to engage in such conduct except as authorized by Commission rule or by permit from the Commission.
+(1) No person shall take, possess, injure, shoot, collect, or sell black bears or their parts or to attempt to engage in such conduct except as authorized by Commission rule or by permit from the Commission.

-(2) The Commission will issue permits authorizing intentional take of bears when it determines such authorization furthers scientific or conservation purposes which will benefit the survival potential of the species.
-For purposes of this rule, a scientific or conservation purpose shall mean activities that further the conservation or survival of the species, including:
+(2) The Commission will issue permits authorizing intentional take of bears when it determines such authorization furthers scientific or conservation purposes which will benefit the survival potential of the species or to reduce property damage caused by bears.
+For purposes of this rule, activities that are eligible for a permit include:

-(3) The Commission will provide technical assistance to land owners and comments to permitting agencies in order to minimize and avoid potential negative human-bear interactions or impacts of land modifications on the conservation and management of black bears.
+(4) The Commission will provide technical assistance to land owners and comments to permitting agencies in order to minimize and avoid potential negative human-bear interactions or impacts of land modifications on the conservation and management of black bears.
 The Commission will base its comments and recommendations on the goals and objectives of the approved Florida Black Bear Management Plan.
-The plan can be obtained at http://www.myfwc.com/bear/.
+The plan can be obtained at MyFWC.com/bear.